 Jumping to choose products based on looks and what one recognizes can also lead to poor playgrounds.
 The result may be an empty playground in which very few children play.
-For example, because the playground does not stimulate the play that motivates the targeted age group.
-Or for example, because the playground is not divided into zones in which the younger children can play quietly and with a sense of secureness, and the older children can play – often physical and louder.
-The rules of thumb for catering to the desired age groups and dividing the playground into zones can be seen in the sections above.
+For example, the playground does not stimulate the play that motivates the targeted age group.

-Thinking too little in terms of stay factor can also lead to an empty playground.
-Stay factor can, for example, be stimulating by different kinds of play, swinging, sliding, spinning, climbing, playing sports games, etc. Stay factor can also be made by including play designs that are progressive.
+Thinking too little about the stay factor can also lead to an empty playground.
+Stay factor can, for example, be stimulating by different kinds of play, swinging, sliding, spinning, climbing, playing sports games, etc. Stay factor can also be made by including progressive play designs.
 Where it can be used in a more and more advanced way as the children start to master the simple way of playing on it.
-For example, a Supernova or a Cliff Rider can be used in a more and more advanced way, as the children start to master the first ways.
+For example, play structures like a Supernova or a Cliff Rider can be used in a more advanced way as the children start to master the first ways.

 Including too little capacity also leads to too little use of the playground.
-Choosing a large product is appealing, but if there are a few teens on the structure, the smaller children might hesitate to go to the playground.
+Choosing a large product is appealing, but younger children might hesitate to go to the playground if a few teens are on the structure.
 That is why we recommend making different zones on the playground, including more play designs, and placing them all over the area.

-We are happy to discuss your ideas and make sure that the pitfalls of playground planning are bypassed.
+We are happy to discuss your ideas and ensure that we bypass the pitfalls of your playground planning.

-Please fill in your contact details and we will get back to you as soon as possible.
+Please fill in your contact details to download the planning checklist.
+If you have any other questions, please write them in the message field, and we will get back to you as soon as possible.